 The reverse of this problem is also common.
 Many procurement teams have sustainability-related tasks that they carry out – and these are often heavily compliance- and audit-focused, as Ecovadis finds – but lack targets in the areas that they need to address most urgently.
-Both scenarios lead to flawed monitoring data and inhibit the effectiveness of the function’s sustainability programme.
+Both scenarios lead to flawed monitoring data and inhibit the effectiveness of a sustainability programme.

 As a priority, procurement teams should draft sustainability targets that cover both intended impact area and the tasks to improve those areas.
 In practical terms, this might be a key performance indicator for a buyer to reduce water usage in their category by engaging in collaborative projects with suppliers.
 Monitoring performance in this way helps ensure the procurement team collects meaningful data on the most relevant sustainability areas for the organisation and helps the function quantify its efforts.

 This, of course, requires a procurement function to commit its staff to prioritise sustainability improvements, sometimes above existing deliverables – a commitment many functions remain reluctant to make.
 Ecovadis’s report finds that 39% of suppliers view their customers’ sustainability efforts as being important “only on paper”; an impression that inevitably affects information that is shared and undermines any long-term changes.